 The result is a bizarre product of its time, reminiscent of other delightfully z-grade action flicks like Samurai Cop.
-But the high production value of the edit and score betray the origins somewhat.
-A part of the fun with these forgotten bizarro classics is witnessing just how deluded the original vision was, and in recreating it by making things intentioanlly bad, you lose that spark.
+But the high production value of the edit and score betrays the origins somewhat.
+A part of the fun with these forgotten bizarro classics is witnessing just how deluded the original vision was, and in recreating it by making things intentionally bad, you lose that spark.

 Now, granted, not everything is lost.
 There’s still more than enough craziness to go around.
-Not least in the perplexingly game performance from director John Liu, which defies all explanation.
+Not least in the perplexing performance of director John Liu, which defies all explanation.
 In fact, much of the film is barely comprehensible, yet I dare anyone to look away.

 It needs to be seen to be believed.
-Preferably with friends, at night, with alcohol.
+Preferably with friends, at night, and with alcohol.

 Prisoners of the Ghostland

-It delightfully mixes genres with complete reckless abandond, easily leaping rfrom steampunk to western to indescribable Cage-fueled-insanity.
-But there’s constantly a sense that something is held back, like the financiers got cold feet midway through.
+It delightfully mixes genres with complete reckless abandon, easily leaping from steampunk to western to indescribable Cage-fueled insanity.
+But there’s constantly a sense that something is held back like the financiers got cold feet midway through.
 Cage is always good value, and Sonno’s impeccable visuals are captivating.
 There’s just a sense that this could be so much more.

 A Pure Place

-Combining fable, condemnation of racial injustice, and a unnerving satire together, writer/director Nikias Chryssos crafts a nightmarish modern fairytale that is at once utterly terrifying and consistently hilarious.
-Set on a remote island somewhere in Greece, where a cult of cleanliness worshipping adults force children into making soap for their processions, A Pure Place defies expectation as it does definition.
+Combining fable, condemnation of racial injustice, and an unnerving satire together, writer/director Nikias Chryssos crafts a nightmarish modern fairytale that is at once utterly terrifying and consistently hilarious.
+Set on a remote island somewhere in Greece, where a cult of cleanliness worshipping adults forces children into making soap for their processions, A Pure Place defies expectation as it does definition.

 The Scary of Sixty-First

-It’s neither novel nor exciting, and mostly I came out frustrated because everyone involved seem like talented individuals, wasting their time on what amounts to nothing more than elaborate trolling.
+It’s neither novel nor exciting, and while everyone involved appears to be talented, they’re wasting their time on what amounts to nothing more than elaborate trolling.